-The Division of Cardiovascular Medicine is currently seeking EKG Technicians for their busy EKG Laboratory.
-The selected incumbent will record the action of the heart muscle through the use of an electrocardiograph or heart monitoring equipment for the use in the diagnosis of the heart ailments, to include Holter monitoring and Event monitor.
-This position is located in the Cardiovascular Center with coverage to extend to any Medical Campus building, specifically, University Hospital (Main and South buildings), Cancer Center and Taubman Health Center.
+The Division of Cardiovascular Medicine is currently seeking an EKG Technician for their busy EKG Department.
+The selected incumbent will record the action of the heart muscle through the use of an electrocardiograph or heart monitoring equipment for the use in the diagnosis of the heart ailments, to include Holter monitoring, Event monitor and Pacemaker Telemetry.
+This position is located in the Cardiovascular Center with coverage to extend to any Medical Campus building, specifically, University Hospital (Main and South buildings) and Taubman Health Center.

 Duties will include but are not limited to: